FACG6/AMiDEAST/README.md

 # AMiDEAST

-AMIDEAST is an website that allows the staff members add and view courses,it can also mange students,in the other hands the student can see the proposed courses and select one to apply for.
+AMIDEAST is a website that allows the staff members to add and view courses,it can also mange students,in the other hands the student can see the proposed courses and select one to apply for.

 ## Problem statement

-- English Language (EL) staff spend alot of time collecting registration, and doing refund and texting students to get thier money back.
+- English Language (EL) staff spend a lot of time in collecting registrations, and doing refund and texting students to get thier money back.
 - difficulty in reaching the students who are already enrolled in AMIDEAST.

 ## Our Solution

 - bulid website allows the staff to add and view courses so that we reduce time and effort.
-- manger can determine students prefered time/days.
+- manager can determine students preferred time/days.

 ## User Stories